MayurM617/MindPulse/README.md

 # MindPulse
 EEG-based Emotion Detection system using XGBoost and Flask.
 Utilizes brainwave signals to classify emotional states (Positive, Neutral, Negative) and deploys a real-time web interface for user interaction.
-# Emotion Detection Using EEG Signals 🧠💬
+# Emotion Detection Using EEG Signals

 This project implements a machine learning-based system to detect human emotions using EEG (Electroencephalography) signals.
-By leveraging the XGBoost algorithm and deploying the model via a Flask web application, the system can classify emotional states—**Positive**, **Neutral**, and **Negative**—based on brainwave data.
+By leveraging the XGBoost algorithm and deploying the model via a Flask web application, the system can classify emotional states **Positive**, **Neutral**, and **Negative** based on brainwave data.

 🚀 Project Motivation
 Emotion-aware systems are increasingly vital in healthcare, e-learning, gaming, and human-computer interaction (HCI).
 EEG signals offer real-time and non-invasive insights into a user's emotional state.
 This project aims to make emotion recognition accessible, accurate, and deployable in practical environments.